Enrique1987/databricks/01_01_Data_Enginner_Associate/Data-Enginner-Associate-Theorie.md

 #### Dynamic Views

-+ Provide the abilito to do fine-grained access control
++ Provide the ability to do fine-grained access control

 Governing Data techniques